By the end of this section, you will be able to:

 Vectors in Three Dimensions

 To specify the location of a point in space, we need three coordinates (x, y, z), where coordinates x and y specify locations in a plane, and coordinate z gives a vertical position above or below the plane.
 Three-dimensional space has three orthogonal directions, so we need not two but three unit vectors to define a three-dimensional coordinate system.
 In the Cartesian coordinate system, the first two unit vectors are the unit vector of the x-axis and the unit vector of the y-axis .
 The third unit vector is the direction of the z-axis (Figure 2.21).
 The order in which the axes are labeled, which is the order in which the three unit vectors appear, is important because it defines the orientation of the coordinate system.
 The order x-y-z, which is equivalent to the order - - , defines the standard right-handed coordinate system (positive orientation).
+Notice that while previously the y-axis was used for the upward direction, in three dimensions we usually choose z to represent the vertical.
+A right-handed coordinate system with z up and with one of the remaining axes pointing to the right and the other out of the page must have the y-axis pointing right and x out of the page, as illustrated here.

 In three-dimensional space, vector has three vector components: the x-component , which is the part of vector along the x-axis; the y-component , which is the part of along the y-axis; and the z-component , which is the part of the vector along the z-axis.
 A vector in three-dimensional space is the vector sum of its three vector components (Figure 2.22):